AbhijitMNatu/hello-world/README.md

 # hello-world
 My First GIT Repository to learn GITHUB
 Trying to learn GIT and GITHUB through Tutorial
-This Edit is for lerning Branch creation and commits
+This Edit is for learning Branch creation and commits